-The last time I spoke French I managed to fail my Year 9 course at High School with a rough rendition of introducing myself and then staring blanky at the teacher when he asked me further questions.
+The last time I spoke French, I managed to fail my Year 9 course at High School with a rough rendition of introducing myself and then staring blankly at the teacher when he asked me further questions.
 This time I vowed to do better and practice French phrases to learn before Paris.

-So before our trip to Paris I popped into the local public library and borrowed the Learn French for Dummies guide.
-I skim read it for about an hour or two a night and tried to learn a little bit to help us order our morning pastries and baguettes.
+So before our trip to Paris, I popped into the local public library and borrowed the Learn French for Dummies guide.
+I skim-read it for about an hour or two a night and tried to learn to help us order our morning pastries and baguettes.

 Below are our top French phrases to learn before Paris that we found helped us the most when we were cycling and wandering the streets of Paris.
-Now I am definitely no expert so while I have tried to provide a breakdown of how you say them as well as the translation be prepared that the Kiwi accent that we have probably didn’t help us out too much!
-However, it really does sound like it is spelt (in the brackets) and every time you say a line you will gain in confidence so keep practising.
+Now I am no expert, so while I have tried to explain how you say them and the translation, be prepared that the Kiwi accent that we have probably didn’t help us out too much!
+However, it does sound like it is spelled (in the brackets), and every time you say a line, you will gain confidence, so keep practicing.

 French phrases to learn before Paris

-Whenever you meet someone on the street and/or EVERYTIME you walk into a shop make sure you acknowledge the person with a simple greeting such as:
+Whenever you meet someone on the street and every time you walk into a shop, make sure you acknowledge the person with a simple greeting such as:

 Bonjour (Boh(n)-zhur) Translation:Good morning and hello